 As reflected in the Exhibits, salaries shall be adjusted as follows.

-Except as herein otherwise provided, the entrance salary for a new worker entering County service shall be the minimum salary for the class to which they are appointed.
+Except as herein otherwise provided, the entrance salary for a new employee entering County service shall be the minimum salary for the class to which they are appointed.
 When circumstances warrant, the Human Resources Director may upon recommendation of the department head approve an entrance salary which is more than the minimum salary.
 The Director’s decision shall be final.
-Such a salary may not be more than the maximum salary for the class to which the worker is appointed unless such salary is designated as a “Y” rate by the Board of Supervisors.
+Such a salary may not be more than the maximum salary for the class to which the employee is appointed unless such salary is designated as a “Y” rate by the Board of Supervisors.

-Permanent and probationary workers serving in regular established positions shall be considered by the appointing authority on their salary anniversary dates for advancement to the next higher step in the salary schedule for their respective classes based on hours served in that classification as defined below.
+Permanent and probationary employees serving in regular established positions shall be considered by the appointing authority on their salary anniversary dates for advancement to the next higher step in the salary schedule for their respective classes based on hours served in that classification as defined below.
 A step shall be defined as 5.74%, and all references to a “step” in this agreement are understood to equate to 5.74%.
 All increases shall be effective at the beginning of the next full pay period.
-Salary range adjustments for a classification will not set a new salary anniversary date for workers serving in that classification.
+Salary range adjustments for a classification will not set a new salary anniversary date for employees serving in that classification.

-- After the completion of 2080 regular hours of satisfactory service in each of the salary steps above A, and upon recommendation of the appointing authority, the worker shall be advanced to the next higher step in the salary schedule for the classification until the top of the range is reached.
+- After the completion of 2080 regular hours of satisfactory service in each of the salary steps above A, and upon recommendation of the appointing authority, the employee shall be advanced to the next higher step in the salary schedule for the classification until the top of the range is reached.

-- If an operating department verifies in writing that an administrative or clerical error was made in failing to submit the documents needed to advance a worker to the next salary step on the first pay period when eligible, said advancement shall be made retroactive to the first pay period when eligible.
+- If an operating department verifies in writing that an administrative or clerical error was made in failing to submit the documents needed to advance an employee to the next salary step on the first pay period when eligible, said advancement shall be made retroactive to the first pay period when eligible.
 This section also applies to fully flexibly staffed promotions in which case the advancement shall be made retroactive to the first pay period when approved by the appointing authority.

-1. if the merit increase period is completed during the first week of a pay period the increase will be effective with the start of the then current pay period.
+a.
+If the merit increase period is completed during the first week of a pay period the increase will be effective with the start of the then current pay period.

-2. if the merit increase period is completed during the second week of a pay period the increase will be effective with the start of the next pay period.
+b.
+If the merit increase period is completed during the second week of a pay period the increase will be effective with the start of the next pay period.

-A permanent worker accepting provisional employment in a higher or different class in the County Classified Service, who reverts to the former classification, shall retain the salary anniversary date in the former class on the same basis as if there had been no such provisional appointment.
+A permanent employee accepting provisional employment in a higher or different class in the County Classified Service, who reverts to the former classification, shall retain the salary anniversary date in the former class on the same basis as if there had been no such provisional appointment.

 Whenever the salary range for a class is revised, each incumbent in a position to which the revised schedule applies shall remain at the same step as in the previous range, unless otherwise specifically provided by the Board of Supervisors.

-A worker in a position reclassified to a lower class shall have the right of either (1) transferring to a vacant position in their present class in the same or another department, provided the head of the department into which the transfer is proposed agrees, or (2) continuing in the same position in the lower class at a “Y” rate of pay when the incumbent’s pay is higher than the maximum step of the salary range for the lower class.
+An employee in a position reclassified to a lower class shall have the right of either (1) transferring to a vacant position in their present class in the same or another department, provided the head of the department into which the transfer is proposed agrees, or (2) continuing in the same position in the lower class at a “Y” rate of pay when the incumbent’s pay is higher than the maximum step of the salary range for the lower class.